greg643/gpt/README.md

 Keep in mind that this is all muggle level stuff - simple routines, so we can understand what is happening with our document and code.
 Once the use case is working well, this process can scale!

-## Special Note
+## Special Notes

-Since I originally created this, I have learned that the vector database is not strictly needed - apparently, I can do the semantic search on a single document from the embeddings I've already created and have in memory.
+1) This is all written assuming GPT-4.
+You can switch the model to GPT 3.5 but we also need to adjust the max tokens and that is not currently functionalized.
+Will update this with a version that has global model config, and a global max tokens, so this is more flexible.

+2) Since I originally created this, I have learned that the vector database is not strictly needed - apparently, I can do the semantic search from the embeddings I've already created and have in memory.
+We have pretty light dependencies on pinecone as it stands, so not a huge deal.
 This approach is somewhat overcomplicated because I adapted it from people who were creating custom document databases, which led me down the road of using a vector database.

 OpenAI's recently published example: